 At the Little Therapy Room you and your child will be offered a friendly, welcoming space to talk privately through any difficulties you wish to discuss.
 We will explore the effect these have on your child, the family and your life together.
 Sometimes this is done with the young person on their own or a combination of parents and family members based on preference and the nature of the difficulties.

-When you contact the service, via email (firstname.lastname@example.org) or phone (07763598241) you will be asked a few questions about your current situation and the difficulties you and your child are experiencing.
+When you contact the service, via email ([email protected]) Dr Wilson will arrange a brief phone call where you will be asked a few questions about your current situation and the difficulties you and your child are experiencing.
 This initial conversation will determine if our service is appropriate in helping you and your child move forward.
+As Dr Wilson works with a number of highly experinced associates, who specialise in key areas of mental health, she will discuss with you who may be able to meet you and your child's needs.

-If during the course of the work, further support is needed then you will be advised and asked whether you would like a referral to be made to alternative services.
+If during the course of the work, further support is needed then you will be advised and asked whether you would like a referral to be made to alternative services or if further treatment is useful.
 As this is not a crisis management service, in the event of a crisis, please contact your general practitioner.